achieven/jobber/docs/architecture/architecture.md

 1. **Job Submission**: Jobs submitted via REST API
 2. **Queueing**: Jobs queued in Redis via BullMQ
 3. **Processing**: Worker service processes jobs with concurrency set to `(NUMBER_OF_CPU_CORES/EXPECTED_CORES_PER_CPP_JOB)`

+- Statistics about success rate by jobs characteristics and a list of all jobs is available at endpoints

+## **Concurrency settings**:
+    - CORES_PER_CPP_PROCESS - An environment variable for the number of cores the C++ job should take is set at the worker's docker-compose section

+    - The worker divides the number of CPUs in the machine with CORES_PER_CPP_PROCESS, and the result is the worker concurrency.
+Each job is spawned by the worker using child_process.
+This setting is a top-limit which helps the OS to avoid unnecessary context swithces, yet uses the maximal concurrency for the worker given this constraint.

+    - The nodejs worker, webserver, and even redis, are mainly I/O bound, therefore, they do not utilize CPU cores extensively, nor we need to consider that to decide the worker concurrency.

 ### Event Handling & Data Persistence
 Upon receiving job events (active/success/failed), the system projects data into Couchbase, with 2 types of data: